Moon Photography: A Lunar Photo Gallery

 moon photography

-This shot was taken using a Canon Rebel Xsi with an 18-200mm lens (@ 200mm) on a tripod.
-This is an old photo taken back in April of 2011.
-I remember pulling over on the side of the road in Niagara-on-the-lake to capture it.
+This shot was taken with a Canon Rebel XSi and an 18-200mm lens (200mm) on a tripod.
+This is an old photo from April 2011.
+I remember pulling over on the side of the road in Niagara-on-the-Lake to capture it.
 I often get in the car and drive to a location with a clear view of the horizon on the night of the full moon.

-It is important to use a shutter speed fast enough to freeze the motion of the moon when using a stationary tripod with a telephoto lens.
-A 200mm telephoto lens is quite forgiving, but a camera lens with a focal length of 400mm or more will increase the chances of a blurry shot.
+It is important to use a shutter speed fast enough to freeze the moon’s motion when using a stationary tripod with a telephoto lens.
+A 200mm telephoto lens is quite forgiving, but a 400mm or longer lens increases the risk of a blurry shot.
 After all, the moon is a moving target!

-This is what the full moon looks like through a telescope!
+This is what the moon looks like through a telescope.
 In the early days, I would place my Canon Powershot digital camera into the 32mm eyepiece of my Dobsonian telescope to photograph the moon.
 This is called eyepiece projection astrophotography.

 Now, I have the adapters to connect my DSLR camera directly to the telescope for prime-focus imaging.
 This photo was taken using the prime focus method with a Canon 70D.